National Security Archive

-The National Security Archive is a 501(c)(3) non-governmental, non-profit research and archival institution located on the campus of the George Washington University in Washington, D.C.
+The National Security Archive is an American 501(c)(3) non-governmental, non-profit research and archival institution located on the campus of the George Washington University in Washington, D.C.
 Founded in 1985 to check rising government secrecy, the National Security Archive is an investigative journalism center, open government advocate, international affairs research institute, and the largest repository of declassified U.S. documents outside the federal government.
 In the four decades of its history, the National Security Archive has spurred the declassification of more than 15 million pages of government documents by being the leading non-profit user of the U.S. Freedom of Information Act (FOIA), filing a total of more than 70,000 FOIA and declassification requests.

 Organization history and accolades

 Of all the requests made each year to the U.S. National Archives, one item has been requested more than any other: the December 21, 1970, photograph of Elvis Presley and Richard M. Nixon shaking hands during Presley's visit to the White House.

 The declassified August 6, 2001, President's Daily Brief warning "Bin Laden Determined to Strike in US."

-Led by founder Scott Armstrong, former Washington Post Reporter and staff on the Senate Watergate Committee, journalists and historians came together to create the National Security Archive in 1985 with the idea of enriching research and public debate about national security policy.
+Led by founder Scott Armstrong, former Washington Post reporter and staff member of the Senate Watergate Committee, journalists and historians came together in 1985 to create the National Security Archive with the idea of enriching research and public debate about U.S. national security policy.
 Directed by Tom Blanton since 1992, the National Security Archive continues to challenge national security secrecy by advocating for open government, utilizing the FOIA to compel the release of previously secret government documents, and analyzing and publishing its collections for the public.